Sequel: Midquel

+Legacy sequel

 A legacy sequel is a work that follows the continuity of the original works, but takes place much further along the timeline, often focusing on new characters with the elderly original characters still present in the plot.
 They are often made many years after the original works were made.
 Legacy sequels are sometimes also direct sequels that ignore previous installments entirely, effectively retconning preceding events.
-Examples include Rocky Balboa (2006), Halloween (2018), Candyman (2021), Cobra Kai (2018–2025), Blade Runner 2049 (2017), the Star Wars sequel trilogy (2015–2019), Ghostbusters: Afterlife (2021), Terminator: Dark Fate (2019), Tron: Legacy (2010), Top Gun: Maverick (2022), the Creed films (2015–present), Bad Boys for Life (2020), The Matrix Resurrections (2021), Indiana Jones and the Kingdom of the Crystal Skull (2008), and the first three Jurassic World films (2015–2022).
 Film journalist Pamela McClintock describes a legacy sequel as something that "exploits goodwill toward the past while launching a new generation of actors and stories".

+Standalone sequel

-A standalone sequel is a work set in the same universe, yet has little or no narrative connection to its predecessor, and can stand on its own without a thorough understanding of the series.
-A Shot in the Dark (1964), Big Top Pee-wee (1988), Halloween III: Season of the Witch (1982), All Dogs Go to Heaven 2 (1996), Home Alone 3 (1997), The Fast and the Furious: Tokyo Drift (2006), Pirates of the Caribbean: On Stranger Tides (2011), Ghost Rider: Spirit of Vengeance (2011), Mad Max: Fury Road (2015), The SpongeBob Movie: Sponge Out of Water (2015), A Shaun the Sheep Movie: Farmageddon (2019), Spirit Untamed (2021), Space Jam: A New Legacy (2021), Glass Onion: A Knives Out Mystery (2022), Twisters (2024), and Jurassic World Rebirth (2025) are examples of standalone sequels.
+A standalone sequel is a work which is set in the same universe as a prior work, yet has little or no narrative connection to its predecessor, and can stand on its own without a thorough understanding of the series or previous installment(s).

+Spiritual sequel

-A spiritual sequel, also known as a spiritual successor is a work inspired by its predecessor.
+A spiritual sequel, also known as a spiritual successor, is a work inspired by its predecessor.
 It shares the same styles, genres and elements as its predecessor, but has no direct connection to it at all.
 Most spiritual sequels are also set in different universes from their predecessors, and some spiritual sequels aren't even a part of their predecessor's franchise, making them non-franchise sequels.
 Spiritual sequels can sometimes be repurposed from material originally intended to be direct sequels.
-Examples of this include Superman Returns (2006), a spiritual sequel to Superman (1978) and Superman II (1980), and Mute (2018), a spiritual sequel to the film Moon (2009).